NWChemEx/PluginPlay/docs/source/features.rst

 List of PluginPlay Features
 ###########################

+This page is intended to collect the major selling points of PluginPlay.
+This necessarilly is not a complete list; the complete list can be garnered by reviewing the list of merged pull requests on GitHub.

 ********************
 Fundamental Features
 ********************

-The features listed in this section literally define an inversion-of-control framework.
+The features listed in this section essentially define an inversion-of-control framework.
 So while they have been available since version 1.0.0, their fundamental nature makes them almost assumed; nonetheless, we list them here for completeness.

 - Algorithms are written as modules, self-contained encapsulated units of code.
 - Interfaces defining how modules exchange data are defined via "property types".
-Users can choose how to call a module dynamically by selecting from the property types it satisfies.
+Users can dynamically choose how to call a module by selecting from the property types it satisfies.
-- Property types can be developed downstream of PluginPlay and may thus contain domain-specific data.
+- Property types are developed downstream of PluginPlay and may thus contain domain-specific data structures, *i.e.*, no need to serialize or use a restricted set of types.
+- Module distribution is facilitated by creating packages called "plugins."
+- Plugins can be loaded at runtime to dynamically change the features of the codes built on PluginPlay.
+- Dependency injection.
+PluginPlay allows modules to use other modules without either module knowing of the other's existence, so long as their property types are compatible.

 **************************************
 Features available in PluginPlay 1.0.0